-the management actions described in the Basin Analysis Report and are intended to maintain groundwater sustainability for the Napa Valley Subbasin.
+Table 7-1 also includes five management recommendations (Items 26 - 30) developed as part of the Northeast Napa Special Groundwater Study (see Section 2.4.2).
+These management actions complement the management actions described in the Basin Analysis Report and are intended to maintain groundwater sustainability for the Napa Valley Subbasin.
 The management recommendations developed as part of the Northeast Napa Special Groundwater Study were presented to the Napa County Board of Supervisors on October 24, 2017, as part of the Special Study Report.
 The Board of Supervisors indicated its support for the new management recommendations, and they were subsequently included in an amendment to the Basin Analysis Report establishing the Northeast Napa Management Area (LSCE, 2018a).
-Napa County will lead implementation of these management actions, with outreach to users of groundwater and other stakeholders as described in the Basin Analysis Report (LSCE, 2016c).